outdreamer/build-a-cure-1/docs/to_do.md

   - make all_vars global variable & remove from params

   - check that noun_phrases is catching all the phrases you need it to for clause -> modifier -> relationship logic otherwise check for verb_phrases
+    - in get_clauses, make sure youre not replacing the verb with the consecutive verb if they appear together (imaging finding)

   - integrate conditions/symptoms and treatments/compounds schemas (this would be a nice way to test get_attribute function to find differentiating props)

 ## Relationships